qasar/qasar.github.io/books.md

 <p>Charlie Chaplin</p>

 <p>I found this book, like many, at a used book sale.
 Chaplin's early life reminded me of a Twain quote "The secret source of humor itself is not joy but sorrow.
 There is no humor in heaven."
 Only knowing about Chaplin as a caricature, I wasn't expecting much.
-However his story is nothing but incredible and he is nothing less than a genius.</p>
+However, his story is nothing but incredible and he is nothing less than a genius.</p>
 </div>
 <hr>